 Is ‘Love Is Blind’ Real or Scripted?

 After season 1 began in February 2020, online users questioned the spontaneity of the show, especially regarding the multiple engagements that occurred.

 “How much of the show is scripted?” one fan asked in the comments of the would-be groom’s post.
 Instead of Mark answering, his sister stepped up to handle the question for him.
 “None of it!” she answered simply.

-Mark and fellow contestant Jessica Batten’s engagement quickly fizzled out, though, by the season finale when she left him alone at the altar, fueling more fans to doubt the accuracy of the series and its relationships.
-Mark went on to date and propose to his new fiancé Aubrey Rainey, whom he met after the season wrapped.
+Mark and fellow contestant Jessica Batten’s engagement quickly fizzled out by the season finale when she left him alone at the altar, fueling more fans to doubt the accuracy of the series and its relationships.
+Mark went on to date and propose to his now-wife Aubrey Rainey, whom he met after the season wrapped.
 He now shares two children with her.

 However, it turns out that the Love Is Blind showrunners were just as surprised by how many couples they ended up with that season.
 “We had actually more success on this show, from that standpoint, than we were even able to document,” series creator Chris Coelen revealed in an interview with Entertainment Weekly at the time.

 “As a producer, I was kind of nervous like, is anybody actually gonna get engaged?” he recalled.
 “Is anyone going to make it to the altar.
 In the end, we actually had more couples get engaged than we were able to follow. … We only have so much time to tell a story, but there are lots of interesting stories.”